Tymotex/timz.dev/README.md

 All of this is possible through `mdx-bundler` which is used by the server-side Node.js script, `scripts/blogs.ts`, to map all the `.mdx` source code to executable javascript that renders the content.

+# Contact Form

+The contact form was built using the [Getform](https://getform.io/) email receipt and delivery service.
+I followed [this guide](https://blog.getform.io/building-nextjs-forms-using-getform/) for setting up the form.
+The API endpoint string is set inside `constants/external.ts` and need not be secret.

 # Issues & Performance